ProgrammingJoe/Texchange/README.md

 # Texchange
-Django textbook exchange application

-A textbook exchange application that will be put into production for students at UVic.

-Type "Python manage.py runserver" to run
+A web application designed to make textbook exchange at the University of Victoria easy.

+The application can be found at: http://www.texchange.ca/